-Logistics and Fulfillment To control every touchpoint of our product and service offering, we have built networks of last mile field operations centers, which have further expanded from the United States into Canada and the United Kingdom.
+Logistics and Fulfiliment To control every touchpoint of our product and service offering, we have built networks of last mile field operations centers, which have further expanded from the United States into Canada and the United Kingdom.
 With 24 locations in major markets of North America and two locations in the United Kingdom as of June 30, 2019, our field operations team supports in-home delivery of our Connected Fitness Products with professional high-touch set up service and ongoing in-home service and care.
 As highly trained experts on our products and services, our field specialists offer product education, assistance with account set up, and tips and recommendations for product care and content selection.
 As we grow our logistics network, we are able to efficiently service, deploy, and install replacement parts to our Members over time.

 With our commitment to our Members-first approach, we will continue to invest to strengthen our field operations' coverage in locations we identify as cost-effective delivery markets throughout North America and in new international regions.
 To further scale our distribution system and maintain flexibility, we also work with third-party fulfillment partners that deliver our products from multiple locations in the United States, Canada, and the United Kingdom.
-Third-party fulfillment partners that deliver our products from multiple locations in the United States, Canada, and the United Kingdom.
 Third-party fulfillment partnerships allow us to reduce order fulfillment time, reduce shipping costs, and expand our geographical reach.
 Our field operations performed 58% of Connected Fitness Product deliveries during fiscal 2019.